06huange/YouBike-Listing/README.md

 Local-Cors-Proxy library is used to create proxy for receiving data from api when developing locally.

+*To use the website features, consider installing a CORS extension or use a proxy server during local development* Access the website through the following github pages link: [YouBike Listing](https://06huange.github.io/YouBike-Listing/).
 Instructions:

 1. ```npm install``` to install required dependencies